What cosmetic services are available at Dr. Klapper’s offices?

 A preoperative comprehensive eye examination is essential to document a patient’s visual acuity, tear film stability, strength of eyelid closure, symmetry of palpebral fissures (eyelid height), previous eyelid surgery, etc. For those considering surgery for functional reasons, a visual field test (with the eyelids relaxed and elevated) is required.
 Preoperative photos are routinely performed prior to both functional and cosmetic blepharoplasty.

 Patients considering cosmetic eyelid surgery need to discuss with an experienced eyelid surgeon what they want to achieve from a blepharoplasty.
 Blepharoplasty is able to remove the bulges created by fat herniation and remove excess skin that is becoming redundant.
 Skin discoloration, deep creases, and cheek fullness are not corrected by eyelid surgery.
 Patients also need to know that enough skin has to remain after surgery to allow proper eyelid closure.
 Blepharoplasty surgery can not remove “all” the fine lines in the eyelid.
-With skin removal, the fine lines will diminish a great deal, but to try to remove them all may prevent normal eyelid closure.

 Many patients also have a droopy eyebrow which must be addressed when considering upper eyelid surgery.
 Brow tissue often descends into the outer eyelid area and patients should be aware of how “heavy brows” may be contributing to the redundant tissue in the eyelid area.
-Brow and Forehead Lifting procedures may be necessary at the time of blepharoplasty surgery to achieve patient's periorbital aesthetic goals.
+Brow and Forehead Lifting procedures may be necessary at the time of blepharoplasty surgery to achieve a patient's periorbital aesthetic goals.